Warning notification:Warning

 Check your blood glucose regularly while you are drinking and before you go to sleep.

-Alcohol and diabetes
+Drugs and type 1 diabetes

-It's best not to use recreational drugs at all.
+It's best not to use drugs at all.
 If you do use them, speak to your diabetes team about the best ways to stay safe and manage your diabetes.

 Make sure someone you're with knows about your diabetes and how to recognise and treat a hypo.